 A petition1 for a bankruptcy order to be made against an individual may be presented to the court in accordance with the provisions of the Insolvency Act 19862:

 (1) by one of the individual's creditors or jointly by more than one of them3;

 (2) by a temporary administrator appointed under the EU Insolvency Regulation4;

 (3) by an insolvency practitioner appointed under the EU Insolvency Regulation5;

-(4) by the supervisor6 of, or any person, other than the individual, who is for the time being bound7 by, a voluntary arrangement proposed by the individual and approved under Part 8 of the
+(4) by the supervisor6 of, or any person, other than the individual, who is for the time being bound7 by, a voluntary arrangement proposed by

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.

 To view the latest version of this document and millions of others like it, sign-in to LexisLibrary or register for a free trial.